Sebfh/Plan-B/README.md

 # Welcome to Plan B

+Ever wondered what to do when plan A fails?
+Here's plane B!

-project by Seb en Wishjuh
+a project by Seb en Wishjuh